affilicious/affilicious/readme.txt

 4. Optionally, put a rating and some votes for your products.

 == Changelog ==
+= 0.8.9=
+* Improvement: Added some more functions for the front end.

 = 0.8.8 =
 * Fix: Fixed the broken product relations.
 * Fix: Added missing detail template ID.